-Located near downtown Ionia, the Independent Living Center is more commonly known as “the House”.
-The program opened it’s doors on January 28th, 1991 to provide a functional learning environment for Moderately Cognitively Impaired post secondary students.
+Located near downtown Ionia, the Independent Living Center is more commonly known as “the House.”
+This transition training site opened it’s doors on January 28th, 1991 to provide a functional learning environment for Moderately Cognitively Impaired post secondary adult learners.

-Students attending the House program follow, as much as possible, the Ionia Public School calendar.
-They attend full days, and when appropriate, do activities that are held past the regular school day.
-They do not have a mandatory summer program.
+Adult learners attending the House transition site follow, as much as possible, the Ionia Public School calendar.
+Based on IEP goals, they may attend 1-5 days a week, and when appropriate, do activities that are held past the regular school day.
+They are not required to operate during the summer months.

-Looking at the educational needs of the students determines the amount of time they attend the House in a week, and they may exit prior to their 26th birthday if they have achieved their goals.
+Looking at the educational needs of the adult learners, determines the amount of time they attend the House in a week, and they may exit prior to their 26th birthday if they have achieved their goals.

-The House has worked with a variety of students who benefit from the functional learning environment in the transition areas of Home Living, community, Recreational/Leisure and Vocational programming.
+The House has worked with a variety of adult learners who benefit from the functional learning environment in the transition areas of Home Living, Community, Recreational/ Leisure, and Vocational training.

 Home Living Area:

-Students are responsible for planning, shopping for and preparing simple meals.
-They are responsible for the basic up-keep of the House, including simple home repair, yard work and landscaping.
+Adult learners are responsible for planning, shopping for and preparing simple meals.
+They participate in all aspects of household cleaning including laundry.

-This area provides students access to their community to work on specific skills.
-Utilizing community sites such as the post office, library, bank, grocery store, hardware store, provide a variety of different learning establishments that allow the students to work on cognitive, social, communication and safety skills.
+This area provides adult learners access to their community to work on specific skills.
+Utilizing community sites such as the post office, library, bank, grocery store, restaurants, etc., provide a variety of different learning establishments that allow the adult learners to work on cognitive, social, communication, and safety skills.

 History of the Independent Living Center